Our Pay it Forward honoree this week is DebbieAnn Woodard, who is the manager at the Tallassee Senior Center.

 pay it forward

-Our Pay It Forward honoree this week is Cheryl Ransaw of Montgomery.
-She is making a difference by her work with the Women of Hope Breast Cancer Foundation.
+Our Pay It Forward honoree this week is Letti Hasberry of Selma.
+She is a basketball coach for her AAU girls basketball team.

 Debra Caldwell of Montgomery formed her own non-profit organization “Duchess Divas and Gents Youth Club., which instills love and values to the youth in her community.